Course Title: Financial Statement Analysis

 Course Description

-Financial analysis is an integral part of the business analysis of the firm, it requires examination of the prevalent economic situation, industry analysis, and the firm’s strategic analysis.
-The financial variables should be interpreted within those context and constraints.
-This course covers the basics of both qualitative and quantitative analysis of the firm’s reports and then looks further into risk analysis, forecasting and valuation techniques.
-The aim is to provide basic understanding of the role of financial reports in overall firm valuation, with emphasis on strategic analysis.
+Financial statement analysis is an integral part of the business analysis of the firm; it requires examination of the relevant economic situation, industry analysis, and the firm’s strategic position.
+The financial information contained in a firm’s financial statements should be interpreted within those contexts and constraints.
+This course covers the basics of both qualitative and quantitative analysis of the firm’s reports and then looks further into valuation techniques.
+The aim is to provide a working knowledge of the role of financial reports in the overall firm valuation, with emphasis on strategic analysis.
 This course adopts a practical approach where possible using data from real life cases.
+You will gain an appreciation of the usefulness and importance of financial statement information and the tools used to evaluate such information.

 Objectives/Learning Outcomes/Capability Development